maawoo/TDC_thesis/source/02_background.md

 ## Earth Observation Data Cubes

+### Concept

+- Strobl2017
+- Nativi2017

+- Ariav1986 - Concept existed before
+- rasdaman, a pioneering technology that has coined the principle of queryable datacubes (https://link.springer.com/chapter/10.1007/978-3-642-77811-7_19) [@Misev2019]
+- Earlier datacube approaches have focused on business oriented data introducing OLAP (Online Analytical Processing) https://link.springer.com/article/10.1023/A:1009726021843 [@Baumann2018]

+- datacube approaches, involving Array Databases, systems with procedural (typically python) interfaces, array libraries, and more [Baumann2018]
-- Next generation SDIs (Gomes et al. 2020)
+- Next generation SDI [@Gomes2020]

-  - Online cloud computing platforms (e.g. GEE)
-  - WCPS/WTSS based systems (e.g. Rasdaman/EarthServer)
+*Fig: Schematic of an EO cube*

+### Overview of related projects

+- Short overview of existing projects / initiatives
+  - Baumann2015 & Misev2019 / EarthServer & BigDataCube
-  - Data Cube systems (e.g. ODC)
+  - Mahecha2020 / Earth System Data Lab
+  - Appel2019 / gdalcubes
+  - Lewis2017 / ODC
+  - Sentinel Hub?
+  - JEODPP?
+  - Pebesma2017 & Schramm2021 / openEO?
+- Distinction from platforms like GEE
-  - But lack of consensus in literature on categories/definitions/... -> Lines are blurred
+  - Lack of consensus/distinction ? -> confusing
-    - Gomes et al. (2020): No differentiation and using the general term 'Platforms for big EO Data Management and Analysis'
+    - [@Gomes2020]: No differentiation and using the general term 'Platforms for big EO Data Management and Analysis'
-    - Giuliani et al. (2019): Tries to differentiate between data cube and cloud-based processing facilities
+    - [@Giuliani2019]: Tries to differentiate between data cube and cloud-based processing facilities

----

-bla
+- Some advantages / disadvantages being discussed in literature
+  - Not a black box / not proprietary / no vendor lock-in in comparison to platforms like GEE

+- Mahecha2020: Most of the data cube initiatives are, however, motivated by the need for accessing singular (very-)high-resolution data cubes, e.g. from satellite remote sensing or climate reanalysis, and not by the need for global multivariate data exploitation

+### Open Data Cube

+- History
+- Short technical description (more detailed in method section)
+- Overview of related literature and national/regional deployments

+*Table: ODC deployments and relevant publications*